Get the latest from TODAY

 More info: AspenSnowmass.com

 Best for ages: 5-12

 Why go?
-It’s the U.S. capitol’s front yard!
 If there’s ever a place to instill a sense of American pride in your young one, it’s here.

-What to do: First, try to visit during the spring (usually mid-March through mid-April) for the city’s famous Cherry Blossom festival.
+What to do: Try to visit during the spring for the city’s famous Cherry Blossom festival.
 The National Mall is where most of the action and colors are.
-Depending on your kids’ ages and interests, spend hours everywhere from the Smithsonian National Museum of Natural History to the Smithsonian National Air & Space Museum and the Smithsonian National Museum of American History.
-There are also several art museums — ideal for older kids — and just a few blocks away, kids of all ages will have a blast at the International Spy Museum.
-Don’t forget to visit all the memorials too.
+Spend hours everywhere from the Smithsonian National Museum of Natural History to the Smithsonian National Air & Space Museum and the Smithsonian National Museum of American History.
+There are also several art museums — ideal for older kids — and just a few blocks away, the International Spy Museum.

-Where to stay: With its 4.5-star rating on TripAdvisor, The River Inn near Foggy Bottom metro station is a great affordable (as in, less than $250 per night) option.
-Closer to the National Mall, around $300 per night can get you a comfortable room at Sofitel Washington, D.C. ranked the eighth best family hotel in the city according to TripAdvisor.
+Where to stay: With its 4.5-star rating on TripAdvisor, The River Inn near Foggy Bottom metro station is a great affordable (less than $250 per night) option.
+Closer to the National Mall, around $300 per night can get you a comfortable room at Sofitel Washington, D.C.

 More info: Washington.org